LDSSA/ds-prep-course/README.md

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```
-You may be offered to install the _Command Line Developers Tools_ confirm and once it's finished continue installing Homebrew by pressing <kbd>enter</kbd> again.
+You may be prompted to install the _Command Line Developers Tools_ confirm and once it finishes, continue installing Homebrew by pressing <kbd>enter</kbd> again.

 ### Setup _Git_ and _GitHub_

 Git is a distributed version-control system for tracking changes in source code.
-A repository is where code lives, and the code from the prep course will live in the [ds-prep-course](https://github.com/LDSSA/ds-prep-course) repository, and the learning materials and exercises will be released (made available) in that repository.
+A repository is where code lives, and the code from the prep course will live in [ds-prep-course](https://github.com/LDSSA/ds-prep-course) repository, and the learning materials and exercises will be released (made available) in that repository.

 #### Install Git